Quarcc/ElderWee/README.md

 #### You're done!
 Happy coding

+# IMPORTANT :exclamation: :exclamation: :exclamation: :exclamation: :exclamation:
+IF YOU ARE GOING TO INSTALL DEPENDENCIES, FIGURE OUT WHERE IT GOES, FRONTEND OR BACKEND

 # MAKE YOUR LIFE EASIER AND SAFE :exclamation: :
 ### Open VSC
 1. Hit ```"Ctrl" + "+"``` / "File > Preference > Settings"